 Sex Work: The Basics

-Sex work is the exchange of money or other goods for sexual services provided by a consenting adult.
+Sex work is the exchange of money or other goods for sexual services between adults.

-It includes escorting, street-based sex work, cam work, cyber sex, exotic dancing, pornography and more.
+It includes escorting, street-based sex work, cam work, stripping, erotic BDSM services, pornography, erotic content creation, and more.

-5% to 20% takes place on the street; 80% to 95% takes place indoor (homes, hotel rooms, massage parlours, bathhouses, etc.) Sex workers who work indoors are less visible and face different issues (e.g. eviction, neighbor complaints, business licensing issues, etc.)
+It is estimated that 5% to 20% of sex work takes place on the street; 80% to 95% takes place indoors (homes, hotel rooms, massage parlours, bathhouses, etc).
+Sex workers who work indoors are less visible and face different issues (e.g. eviction, neighbour complaints, business licensing issues, etc).

 REASONS TO ENGAGE IN SEX WORK